Mission/Philosophy/Schoolwide Learner Outcomes of the Academy

 6. Ensure your child attends school every day on time and only misses class for very serious reasons.

-7. Participate in Parent Advisory Council activities and complete voluntary parent service hours, including attending student led conferences, general parent meetings, and other mandatory activities.
+7. Participate in Parent Advisory Council activities and complete voluntary parent service hours, including attending student led conferences, general parent meetings, and other family activities.

 8. Praise your child’s achievements and celebrate triumphs.